Table of Contents

 The Role of Utility Taxes Today

-In the modern era, utility taxes go beyond basic revenue generation:
+In the modern era, utility taxes go beyond essential revenue generation:

 • Public Funding: Utility taxes support schools, healthcare, transportation, and innovation in energy infrastructure.